yjian012/python-unmht/README.md

 Current goal:

-Converting "mht" and "mhtml" files, whose sources are no longer accessible, into single html files, similar to what SingleFile extension does.
+Converting "mht" and "mhtml" files, whose sources are no longer accessible on the internet, into single html files, similar to what SingleFile extension does.
 It seems that SingleFile can't process local html file that links to local resources.
-A workaround is, after using unmht.py to extract the html and resource files in a folder, run a python server in that directory, open in browser, then use SingleFile to convert it into a single html file.
+A workaround is, run a python server in a directory, then use unmht.py to extract the html and resource files into that folder, open server in browser, then use SingleFile to convert it into a single html file.

 Ultimate goal: